fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 <div class="content">

+TODO: Guide what should be submitted in each exercise.

+TODO: Better guidance on where the files should be placed

 According to wikipedia software development includes the whole lifecycle from envisioning software to programming to releasing the software and even maintaining it.
 This part will introduce containers, a modern tool utilized in the latter parts of the software lifecycle.

 Containers encapsulate your application into a single package.
 This package will then include all of the dependencies with the application so that each container can run isolated from each other.